Long Beach, Urinating in Public, Infraction and $25 Fine

 Police swarmed the area of the bar with the fight to ensure the fight participants were detained and witnesses interviewed.
 At the same time, our client decided to relieve himself in a nearby alley, just as a police officer walked around the corner.

-While it is rare, a prosecutor can require one to register as a sex offender under Penal Code section 290 if one is convicted of urinating in public, especially if the fact really suggest more of an indecent exposure offense.
+While it is rare, a prosecutor can require one to register as a sex offender under Penal Code section 290 if one is convicted of urinating in public, especially if the facts really suggest more of an indecent exposure offense.
 Were this to happen to our client, it would devastate him, as he had a successful career and a family with two young children.

-We were pleased to find that our client was charged with an infraction for disturbing the peace (Penal Code section 415) and the plea bargain involved a mere $25 fine, plus penalties and assessments (bringing the total amount due to $224).
+Two weeks later, at the arraignment in court (the client remained at work out of state), Greg was pleased to find that our client was charged with an infraction for disturbing the peace (Penal Code section 415) and the plea bargain involved a mere $25 fine, plus penalties and assessments (bringing the total amount due to $224).

 For more information about the issues in this public urination case summary, click on the following articles: